yangluo1234/dms1_blog/posts/week4-s1.md

 ## My Icon Design Project - Icons for Friendly Food Court ##

 <p>When designing icons for a food court that targets younger generations and families, it is important to make visuals that feel friendly, fun and playful.
-The food court is a part of community and is not just a place to eat, it's a space where families or friends gather to share things, socialise and hang-out.
-Therefore, I want to design a set of icons about food that reflect fun and joful moments.
+The food court is a part of the community and is not just a place to eat, it's a space where families or friends gather to share things, socialise and hang-out.
+Therefore, I want to design a set of icons about food that reflect fun and joyful moments.

-This set of icons will be used in food court kiosks and a webapp for ordering food.
-The kiosks and app need to be simple engough for younger users while also providing a fun and playful way for families with children. </p>
+This set of icons will be used in food court kiosks and a webApp for ordering food.
+The kiosks and app need to be simple enough for younger users while also providing a fun and playful way for families with children. </p>

 ## Platform & Context ##